Shark73176/ACE-SevsCe-Improvments/README.md

 # ACE-SevsCe-Improvments
 This addon is designed to improve those aspects that fell victim to balance in ACE.
 Also new content that should diversify your vehicles or make it more advanced.
+Our improvements are made based on our preferences and how we enjoy playing Garry's mod, we will always be happy to have fun.

 # Improvments
 At the moment, ACE itself has many different guns, engines, and materials for armor, but we decided to supplement them and rebalance some characteristics to older versions of ACE.